11 Reasons Why Dischidia Plant is Dying and How to Fix Them

 Solutions

-Take out the Dischidia Plant from its pot and inspect the roots.
-Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a fungicidal solution.
+Slip your Dischidia out of its pot and inspect the roots.
+Brown-black, mushy roots indicate root-rot, trim them off and treat the healthy roots with a fungicidal solution.

 Disinfect the pot or use a fresh pot to repot the plant in fresh free-draining soil.
-Do not water the Dischidia Plant plant and keep it dry for about 7 days before resuming watering.
+Do not water the plant and keep it dry for about 7 days before you can resume watering.
 Read more on how to treat root-rot in houseplants.

 Dischidia Plant